It’s a weird story actually and most people—unless you are a writer—may not get it, but here goes.

 Though I often start with tragic events that influence my characters’ lives, I make sure I introduce you to my protagonists so that you will have an intimate relationship, hopefully making you feel their pleasure—and their pain.

-Now if this post interested you at all, you may want to get your copy now, because per readers' request, I wrote a spin-off When Noonday Ends, which will be available by Christmas 2012.
+Now if this post interested you at all, you may want to get your copy now, because per readers' request, I wrote a spin-off When Noonday Ends, which will be available soon.

-According to readers, Land of the Noonday Sun is about… "Passionate characters, beautiful setting, true love, & a bang-up mystery"
+According to readers, Land of the Noonday Sun is about… "Passionate characters, beautiful setting, true love, and a bang-up mystery"